Monocular Depth Estimation through Virtual-world Supervision and Real-world SfM Self-Supervision: Experimental Results

 We use publicly available datasets and metrics which are \emph{de facto} standards in MDE research.
 In particular, we use KITTI Raw (KR) \cite{Geiger:2013} and Virtual KITTI (VK) \cite{Cabon:2020} as real- and virtual-world sequences, respectively.
 We follow Zhou {\etal} \cite{Zhou:2017} training-testing split.
 From the training split we select 12K monocular triplets, {\ie}, samples of the form $\{\ir{t-1}, \ir{t}, \ir{t+1}\}$.
 The testing split consists of 697 isolated images with LiDAR-based GT, actually introduced by Eigen {\etal} \cite{Eigen:2014}.
 In addition, for considering the semantic content of the images in the analysis of results, we also use KITTI Stereo 2015 (KS) \cite{Menze:2015} for testing.
 This dataset consists of 200 isolated images with enhanced depth maps and semantic labels.
 VK is used only for training, we also use 12K monocular triplets (non-rotated camera subset) with associated depth GT.
 In this case, the triplets are used to calibrate the global scaling factor $\depthscalefactor$ (see \sSect{scaling}), while for actual training supervision only 12K isolated frames are used.
 As the depth GT of VK ranges up to $\sim655$m, to match the range of KR's LiDAR-based GT, we clip it to $80$m ($\maxestidepth$).
 VK includes similar weather conditions as KR/KS, and adds situations with fog, overcast, and rain, as well as sunrise and sunset illumination.

-Finally, as is common since \cite{Godard:2017}, we use Make3D dataset \cite{Saxena:2009} for assessing generalization since it is based on photographs at urban and natural areas.
-Therefore, Make3D shows views and content pretty much different from those on-board a vehicle as KR, KS, and VK.
+As is common practice since \cite{Godard:2017}, we use Make3D dataset \cite{Saxena:2009} for assessing generalization.
+It contains photographs of urban and natural areas.
+Thus, Make3D shows views and content pretty much different from those on-board a vehicle as KR, KS, and VK.
 The images come with depth GT acquired by a 3D scanner.
 There are 534 images with depth GT, organized in a standard split of 400 for training and 134 for testing.
-We use the latter, since we rely on Make3D only for testing our proposal.
+We use the latter, since we rely on Make3D only for testing.

 In order to assess quantitative MDE results, we use the standard metrics introduced by Eigen {\etal} \cite{Eigen:2014}, {\ie}, the average absolute relative error (abs-rel), the average squared relative error (sq-rel), the root mean square error (rms), and the rms log error (rms-log).
 For these metrics, the lower the better.
 In addition, the accuracy (termed as $\delta$) under a threshold $\tau\in\{1.25, 1.25^2, 1.25^3\}$ is also used as metric.
 In this case, the higher the better.
 The abs-rel error and the ${\delta<\tau}$ are percentage measurements, sq-rel and rms are reported in meters, and rms-log is similar (reported in meters) to rms but applied to logarithm depth values.